-The average rental price in Falmouth Town Center is currently $4,115, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 98.9% of the neighborhoods in Maine.
+The average rental price in Town Center / Shawmut is currently $1,427, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 83.2% of Maine neighborhoods.

-Falmouth Town Center is a suburban neighborhood (based on population density) located in Falmouth, Maine.
-This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).
+Town Center / Shawmut is a suburban neighborhood (based on population density) located in Fairfield, Maine.

-Real estate in the Town Center of Falmouth, ME is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
+Town Center / Shawmut real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Town Center neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Town Center / Shawmut neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1940 and 1969.

-Did you know that the Falmouth Town Center neighborhood has more Scottish and Swedish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Town Center / Shawmut neighborhood has more Scottish and French Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 6.3% of this neighborhood's residents have Scottish ancestry and 6.2% have Swedish ancestry.
+In fact, 11.1% of this neighborhood's residents have Scottish ancestry and 9.6% have French Canadian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-In the Falmouth Town Center neighborhood, 71.7% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 14.0% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (9.0%), and 4.4% in manufacturing and laborer occupations.
+In the Town Center / Shawmut neighborhood, 26.9% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 25.5% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (24.3%), and 20.0% in manufacturing and laborer occupations.

-In the Town Center neighborhood in Falmouth, ME, residents most commonly identify their ethnicity or ancestry as English (20.5%).
-There are also a number of people of Irish ancestry (16.2%), and residents who report German roots (9.9%), and some of the residents are also of French ancestry (9.0%), along with some Polish ancestry residents (7.6%), among others.
+In the Town Center / Shawmut neighborhood in Fairfield, ME, residents most commonly identify their ethnicity or ancestry as English (15.9%).
+There are also a number of people of French ancestry (14.1%), and residents who report Scottish roots (11.1%), and some of the residents are also of French Canadian ancestry (9.6%), along with some Irish ancestry residents (9.0%), among others.